- 1 Definition

 - Measurement of saliva production ("Sialometry") unstimulated over 15 minutes typically shows low values (<1,5 ml / 15 min).
 However, the test is not very accurate

 - Tissue specimen (biopsy) from small salivary glands from inside the lower lip often demonstrates typical Sjøgren changes in the form of rheumatic inflammation (lymphocyte infiltrations and "focus cuts" ≥ 1)

 - The risk when taking biopsy is infection of the wound and sustained reduction of nerve damage in part of the lip.
 A Finnish study showed that nerve damage occurred in one of 191 biopsy cases (0,5%) (reference: Teppo H, 2007).
 The information page at a large US center indicates (in 2019) that the risk of numbness lasting for 2-3 months is 1-XNUM% (Johns Hopkins Hospital)

 - Reduced sense of smell and taste, bad breath and burning sensation in the mouth are also more common ailments at Sjøgren's syndrome than among healthy ones.
 The symptoms can affect what you choose to eat (diet and nutritional intake) (reference: Singh PB, 2019)

-- Clinical examination of the mouth may reveal signs of candidiasis (fungal) infection that aggravate the symptoms.
-Symptoms compatible with “burning mouth syndrome"Shall also be excluded
+- Clinical examination of the mouth can show if there are signs of candidiasis (fungal) infection that worsens the symptoms.
+Symptoms compatible with “burning mouth syndrome”Should also be excluded

 Dryness of the vagina